 Local impacts of pandemic

 Wood County recorded its first COVID-19 death on May 18, and the case count rose to 22.
-As of May 27 there are 26 total cases with 16 recoveries.
-There have been more than 260 tested.
+As of June 23 there are 77 total cases with five deaths and 31 recoveries.
+There have been almost 900 tested.

 Wood County's emergency management coordinator, Tully Davidson, confirmed the county's first case of COVID-19 was being treated at the UT Health hospital in Quitman March 31.
 The illness was contracted through community spread, according to a news release.

-Youth foundations for Mineola, Quitman and Alba-Golden made decisions last week to cancel the spring/summer baseball and softball seasons, after the governor announced Monday that youth sports could resume after June 1.
+Youth foundations for Mineola, Quitman and Alba-Golden made decisions to cancel the spring/summer baseball and softball seasons.

 Following the school closures, University Interscholastic League is canceling all remaining 2019-2020 spring activities and state championships.

-Resumption of summer workouts is approved for June 8 with restrictions.
+Resumption of summer school athletics and marching workouts and drill is approved for June 8 with restrictions.

 Events and venues

 The Mineola Fire Dept. rodeo scheduled in mid-July has been canceled.
 The department cited challenges for business sponsors among the reasons.